Hallejujah123/thesis_notes/lit_review.md

 ### 1.1 Background and Motivation

-Software engineering relies on metrics to ensure high-quality development and maintainability.
-Software metrics provide quantitative insight into the processes and products of software development, aiding in fault prediction and maintainability evaluation.
-Understanding which metrics gain prominence and why is essential for improving software quality and supporting decision-making in software engineering.
-This systematic literature review (SLR) investigates the popularity of process and product metrics for quality evaluation and maintenance.
+Software quality evaluation and maintenance have become crucial in modern software engineering, as the complexity of software systems continues to grow.
+Software metrics provide a structured approach to assessing software quality by offering quantitative measures for various attributes, including maintainability, reliability, and fault-proneness.
+These metrics are widely used in both academia and industry to aid software engineers in identifying potential weaknesses in code, optimizing development practices, and improving overall software quality.

+Understanding the popularity and effectiveness of specific software metrics is essential for organizations striving to enhance their software development lifecycle.
+Despite the availability of numerous software metrics, only a subset gains widespread adoption due to factors such as ease of use, predictive accuracy, and industry acceptance.
+Process and product metrics play a vital role in ensuring software maintainability, as they provide insights into the internal structure of a system and help anticipate potential defects before they impact the final product.

+This study investigates the adoption and effectiveness of process and product metrics for software quality evaluation and maintenance.
+By analyzing existing literature, this research aims to identify widely used metrics, assess their empirical validation, and explore the factors contributing to their popularity.

 ### 1.2 Research Objectives

-The primary objectives of this SLR are:
+The objective of this systematic literature review is to provide a comprehensive analysis of software metrics used for quality evaluation and maintenance.
+The study aims to:

-- To identify widely used process and product metrics in software engineering.
+- Identify process and product metrics that are widely utilized in software engineering.
-- To analyze the empirical evidence supporting the effectiveness of these metrics.
+- Assess the empirical evidence supporting the effectiveness of these metrics.
-- To understand the factors influencing the popularity of certain metrics over others.
+- Explore the reasons behind the popularity of specific metrics over others.
+- Provide insights into trends in metric adoption across different software development methodologies.

+By addressing these objectives, this study seeks to contribute to a better understanding of how software metrics influence development practices and decision-making in software quality management.

 ### 1.3 Research Questions

-This study aims to answer the following research questions:
+To achieve the aforementioned objectives, the following research questions have been formulated:

 1. **RQ1**: What process and product metrics are most commonly used for quality evaluation and maintenance?
 2. **RQ2**: What empirical evidence supports the effectiveness of these metrics?
 3. **RQ3**: What factors contribute to the popularity of certain software metrics?

+These research questions guide the analysis and synthesis of findings from existing literature, providing a structured framework for evaluating software metrics in practice.

+---

 ## 2. Methodology

+### 2.1 Research Design

+This study follows the guidelines for conducting a systematic literature review (SLR) as outlined by Kitchenham and Charters (2007).
+The SLR methodology ensures a rigorous and unbiased approach to collecting, analyzing, and synthesizing existing research related to software metrics for quality evaluation and maintenance.

+The research process consists of three main phases:
+1. **Planning the Review** – Defining the research questions, identifying search strategies, and establishing inclusion and exclusion criteria.
+2. **Conducting the Review** – Searching for relevant studies, selecting articles based on predefined criteria, and extracting key data.
+3. **Reporting the Findings** – Analyzing the results, synthesizing key insights, and discussing implications for research and practice.

+This structured approach ensures the reliability and validity of the findings presented in this study.

-### 2.1 Search Strategy
+### 2.2 Search Strategy

-A systematic search was conducted in digital libraries such as IEEE Xplore, ACM Digital Library, Scopus, and Google Scholar using the following keywords:
+A comprehensive search was conducted in widely recognized digital libraries and academic databases, including:
+- IEEE Xplore
+- ACM Digital Library
+- Scopus
+- Elsevier
+- Google Scholar

+The search terms used to retrieve relevant literature included:
 - "software metrics for quality evaluation"
 - "fault prediction metrics in software engineering"
 - "software maintainability metrics"
 - "popularity of software quality metrics"

+To refine the search, Boolean operators such as AND and OR were used to combine terms and retrieve the most relevant studies.
+Additionally, snowballing techniques were applied by reviewing references in selected articles to identify further relevant literature.
+Articles from high-impact journals and conferences were prioritized to ensure quality and relevance.

-### 2.2 Inclusion and Exclusion Criteria
+### 2.3 Study Selection Criteria

+To ensure the quality and relevance of the selected studies, predefined inclusion and exclusion criteria were applied.

 **Inclusion Criteria:**
 - Peer-reviewed journal articles, conference papers, and systematic reviews.
 - Studies that empirically evaluate the effectiveness of software metrics.
 - Research discussing the adoption and popularity of software metrics in industrial and academic settings.
+- Studies published within the last three decades to ensure relevance to modern software engineering practices.

 **Exclusion Criteria:**
 - Studies that focus exclusively on business process metrics or performance measurement frameworks.
 - Articles without empirical validation or systematic analysis.
 - Papers written in languages other than English.
+- Studies with insufficient methodological rigor or small sample sizes that limit generalizability.

-### 2.3 Data Extraction and Quality Assessment
+### 2.4 Data Extraction and Quality Assessment

-The selected studies were evaluated based on:
+Each selected study was assessed based on:

-1. Relevance to software quality evaluation and maintenance.
+1. **Relevance** – The study's focus on software quality evaluation and maintenance.
-2. Empirical validation of metrics.
+2. **Empirical Validation** – Whether the study provided experimental, case study, or real-world validation of metrics.
-3. Sample size and methodology used in studies.
-4. Citation count and impact factor of the journal/conference.
+3. **Methodological Rigor** – The clarity of the research design, sample size, and data collection process.
+4. **Impact and Citation Count** – The influence of the study within the research community, as indicated by citation counts and publication venue.
+5. **Industry Applicability** – The extent to which the study’s findings are relevant to practical software development environments.

+A structured data extraction form was used to capture information such as study objectives, research methodology, key findings, limitations, and implications.
+These extracted data were synthesized to answer the research questions and provide meaningful insights into the adoption and effectiveness of software metrics.

+The quality of the selected studies was further assessed using the following criteria:
+- **Credibility:** Whether the study was published in reputable journals or conferences.
+- **Validity:** The soundness of the study’s methodology, including data collection techniques and statistical analysis.
+- **Reliability:** Whether the findings were replicable and consistent across multiple studies.

+By adhering to this systematic methodology, the study ensures a rigorous and transparent evaluation of the literature, contributing to a deeper understanding of software metrics for quality evaluation and maintenance.

 ## 3. Results and Analysis